 What to Photograph in Yosemite

-Whenever I explore a new destination, my goal is to capture the “essence” of the place in a frame.
+Whenever I explore the national parks, my goal is to capture the “essence” of the place in a frame.

 The question, then, is what makes the place so uniquely beautiful?
 How does it feel to be there?